mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 The Database Firewall filter does not support multi-statements.
 Using them will result in an error being sent to the client.

+## Avrorouter limitations

+The avrorouter does not support the following data types and conversions.

+* DECIMAL
+* BIT
+* Fields CAST from integer types to string types

+The avrorouter does not do any crash recovery.
+This means that the avro files need to be truncated to valid block lengths before starting the avrorouter.